hellowac/mapnik-wiki-zh-cn/CodingStandards.md

 This needs to be discussed, since the current document is just a single person's draft.

+Also read 'Code commits best practices' and 'Coding Conventions' in [Contributing](https://github.com/mapnik/mapnik/blob/master/docs/contributing.markdown), in the Docs.

 ## C++

  * Trailing whitespace is never allowed.
 This includes lines with nothing but spaces or tabs in them, as well as spaces or tabs being the last characters on a line with non-whitespace characters.